-The Carmen Thyssen Space is distributed between the second and the third floor of the Abbot’s Palace in the Sant Feliu monastery, which is Benedictine with Romanesque roots.
+The Carmen Thyssen Space is divided between the second and the third floor of the Abbot’s Palace, at the Sant Feliu de Guíxols Monastery, with is Benedictine with Romanesque roots.

 The Carmen Thyssen Space has 5 more rooms (from 4 to 8) on the third floor of the old Abbot’s Palace.
 These rooms look like a stately home or a little rural palace, which have plenty of natural light.
-These rooms were the abbot’s private space (his bedroom and his office) and the place where he received politicians or clergymen.
-There were a room, a dining-room and an office for the guests.
+These rooms were the Abbot’s private space (his bedroom and his office) and the place where he received politicians or clergymen.
+There were his private room, a dining-room and an office for his guests.

 The Carmen Thyssen Space has offered its fifth exhibition with The Illusion of the Far West, curated by Miguel Ángel Blanco and has consolidate its cultural centre.
 There is a project that takes the extension of the Space into account, referring to activities and spaces, in a near future, aiming to be positioned at the same level of the Madrid and Malaga Museums.

 At present, we are working in the next summer exhibition.